 Next, your child's attends the screening part of the appointment: about 15 minutes of dedicated time working together with the examiner.
 Your child will first practice using the ZOOM annotation tool, and then participates in the screening.

 No. It is the first step to gathering essential information that might lead to a diagnosis of a specific learning disability such as dyslexia in a later phase through the STG Assessment of Learning Service.
 At STG we prefer to do assessments step-by-step to prevent misguidance.
-For example, if your child's results on the STG Screening and background information analysis indicate no evidence of a learning disorder, the STG Examiner will recommend discontinuing the continuation of further steps.
+For example, if your child's results on the STG Screening and background information analysis indicate no evidence of a learning disorder, the STG Examiner will recommend discontinuing the continuation of a learning assessment.
 However, if there are clear indicators, your child's examiner will recommend to continue with the STG Assessment of Learning.

 In some cases, your examiner would want to re-evaluate your child's performance during the screening test.
 But rest assured, after the final delivery of the screening results, the recording will be deleted.
 Please note that the recording is saved in a HIPAA compliant environment.